Arc the Lad: Games

 Arc the Lad: Monster Game with Casino Game, developed by ARC Entertainment and published by Sony Computer Entertainment, was released in Japan on July 31, 1997, and was re-released twice, first as part of Arc the Lad Collection (where it was known as Arc Arena: Monster Tournament), and again when it was released on the Japanese PlayStation Store as a PSone Classic on December 12, 2007.
-This spinoff for Arc the Lad UU consists of the Monster Game allowing the player to raise up the stats of recruitable Monsters gathered in Arc the Lad II, as well as the stats of the playable characters by pitting them in fighting arenas, and the Casino Game, a set of gambling minigames featuring Chongara, who runs his own Casino House in the hopes of finding a gambling champion.
+This spinoff for Arc the Lad II consists of the Monster Game allowing the player to raise up the stats of recruitable Monsters gathered in Arc the Lad II, as well as the stats of the playable characters by pitting them in fighting arenas, and the Casino Game, an unrelated set of gambling minigames featuring Chongara, who runs his own Casino House in the hopes of finding a gambling champion.
 So far, the Casino Game is the only Arc the Lad game that has yet to be translated into English.

 Arc the Lad III, developed by ARC Entertainment and published by Sony Computer Entertainment, was the final Arc game for the PlayStation and was released on October 28, 1999.
 It was the only PlayStation Arc the Lad game to be on two discs.
-Similarly to the first two games, this Arc the Lad title uses tactical battles and basic RPG elements.
-The explorable maps of Arc the Lad return.
-However, unlike the first two games, Arc the Lad III is strictly job-driven; the story only progresses as the player takes and completes jobs from the guilds.
-This final entry to the original PlayStation titles follows a young boy named Alec, a survivor of the Great Disaster that occurred during the ending of Arc the Lad II.
+Similarly to the first two games, this Arc the Lad title uses tactical battles and basic RPG elements based on the one from Arc the Lad II.
+The explorable maps of Arc the Lad II also return.
+However, unlike the first two games, Arc the Lad III is strictly job-driven; with the story only progressing as the player takes and completes jobs from the Hunter's Guild.
+Taking place three years after Arc the Lad II, this final entry to the original PlayStation titles follows a young boy named Alec, a survivor of the Great Disaster that occurred during the ending of Arc the Lad II.
 After a hunter saved his life, Alec determines that he wishes to become a hunter, and once he becomes of age, he sets off from his small village with his best friend, Lutz, only to encounter a large plot involving a new, corrupt establishment known as The Academy.
 Like in Arc the Lad II, characters from previous games make cameo appearances and occasionally fight alongside Alec.

 In the US, Working Designs published Arc the Lad I, II, III and Monster Tournament as part of a compilation of Arc games (Arc the Lad Collection) on April 18, 2002 in North America.
 The collection as a whole received mainly positive reception.